Node Setup

 TOKEN_BRIDGE_CONTRACT: the token bridge contract address.

-ETH_RPC_URL: A reliable sepolia RPC url for calling the bridge contract.
+ETH_RPC_URL_FALLBACK: A second RPC url for calling the bridge contract if the primary RPC fails to respond.

 WITHDRAW_FREQUENCY: For reporters, the daemon will automatically claim your tips (rewards) on this interval (in seconds)